Paediatric Acupuncture & Chinese Medicine For Children in East London

 Tara runs the children's clinic on a Monday afternoon from 2-6pm.
 Its a large studio space with toys and games and siblings are welcome.

-Tara is a mother of 3 young children herself and has experience of treating children of all ages.
+Tara is a mother of four young children herself and has experience of treating children of all ages.
 She became interested in paediatric treatments when her own children succumbed to a wide range of typical childhood illness and her practice grew from there.

 Tara can also give dietary advice which may be helpful.
 Tara sees babies and children of all ages, from a few days old to teenagers.
 The commonest age group is 1 to 3 years.